 Welcome to How Do You Do It?, a blog by and for moms of multiples.
 We tell it like it is.
 We talk about the day-to-day realities, joys and challenges of raising twins, triplets and more.

-You can read about how we do it and how, sometimes, we just don’t.
+At HDYDI, you can read about how we do it and how, sometimes, we just don’t.
 We tell you how we mothers of multiples make the most of help from family, friends and the larger community, talk about the handy tools that have helped us long the way, and share the mommy issues that are often magnified when raising several kids all the same age, many of whom were born prematurely.

 We accept guest posts by parents of twin, triplets or more or on topics specific to raising multiples.